Dragons of Flame (module): Reception

+In Issue 31 of Abyss, John Schuller noted that this "may not be brilliantly innovative, but is at least reasonably thought out and fairly convincing."
+Schuller did note that there were a few weak points, "such as a rather sketchy and randomized encounter section and some nods to standard D&D monsters."
+Despite this, Schuller concluded, "This is about the best work of this sort which I have seen from TSR and is as good or better than some of the alternatives from publishers like Gamelords or Mayfair."

-Rick Swan reviewed the adventure in The Space Gamer No. 73.
-He praised the module for its vivid and non-stereotypical characterizations, challenging and engaging encounters, and well-crafted storyline.
-He did note that: "The story is so tightly scripted that occasionally players may feel more like observers rather than participants", and cautions that Dungeon Masters (DMs) will need to stay alert to keep players on track.
-However, he concludes by stating that: "If you've given up on Dungeons & Dragons, Dragons of Flame is a great way to get reacquainted."
+In The Space Gamer No. 73, Rick Swan praised the module for its vivid and non-stereotypical characterizations, challenging and engaging encounters, and well-crafted storyline.
+He did note "The story is so tightly scripted that occasionally players may feel more like observers rather than participants", and cautioned that Dungeon Masters (DMs) will need to stay alert to keep players on track.
+However, he concluded "If you've given up on Dungeons & Dragons, Dragons of Flame is a great way to get reacquainted."

-Steve Hampshire reviewed the module for Imagine magazine, giving it a positive review.
-He noted that DL2 retains many of DL1's strengths of detail, clarity and layout.
-However, Hampshire had a few reservations about DL2, notably that: "the players have to go along with the plot to make any sense of it at all."
-He felt that, given the lack of real freedom for players, keeping up interest might be a problem.
-He also thought DL2 to be fairly short and that it would make little sense outside of the DL series.
-However, he concluded his review by noting that: "as one of the series [...] it has 'Dallas' appeal."
+In the British magazine Imagine, Steve Hampshire noted that this module retained many its predecessor's strengths of detail, clarity and layout.
+However, Hampshire had a few reservations about Dragons of Flame, pointing out "the players have to go along with the plot to make any sense of it at all" and felt that, given the lack of real freedom for players, keeping up interest might be a problem.
+Hampshire also thought this adventure was fairly short and would make little sense outside of the DL series.
+However, Hampshire concluded, "as one of the series [...] it has 'Dallas' appeal."